 Project, Partner and Arts Education Program Grant guidelines are posted in November.
 Vibrant Communities guidelines are posted in July.

-GCA works to put together grant panels that are diverse in terms of the panelists’ disciplines, where they live in the state, ethnicity, gender, the size of their organization, experience, etc. If you are interested in serving as a grant review panelist, or if you would like to recommend someone, send a short bio to Grants Program Director Tina Lilly at firstname.lastname@example.org.
+GCA works to put together grant panels that are diverse in terms of the panelists’ disciplines, where they live in the state, ethnicity, gender, the size of their organization, experience, etc. If you are interested in serving as a grant review panelist, or if you would like to recommend someone, send a short bio to Director of Grants and Research Allen Bell at firstname.lastname@example.org.